Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Pottsville has 260 active public transport stops, all of which are bus stops.
 These stops are served by 68 different routes that together facilitate 634 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents located an average of 125 meters from the nearest stop.
+The accessibility of these services is rated as excellent, with residents typically located just 125 meters from the nearest stop.

-On average, there are 90 trips per day across all routes, equating to approximately two trips per week for each individual stop.
+On average, there are 90 trips per day across all routes, which equates to approximately two trips per week at each individual stop.

 Frequently Asked Questions - Transport